 - In the East Anglian Daily Times and associated Archant products for purposes of publicising this photography competition.

 - In conjunction with the main sponsors to further promote this photography competition

 The organisers will make every reasonable effort to ensure that name credits are given to any photograph published in any medium

-We will keep your details on our secure database to enable us to use your images (see usage rights) send you information about the annual photography competition and other information about Suffolk Wildlife Trust or the Wildlife Trusts.
+We will keep your details securely to enable us to use your images (see usage rights), and if you have asked for this, to send you information about the annual photography competition and other information about Suffolk Wildlife Trust.
 We value your support and do not pass on information about you to any group or individual outside the Wildlife Trusts.

 Indemnity and Limitation of Liability

 To the maximum extent permitted by law, Suffolk Wildlife Trust excludes its liability for any loss, damage, injury, cost or expense suffered by you, whether directly or indirectly and howsoever caused, in connection with the competition and use of any prize.
 Nothing in these terms and conditions shall exclude Suffolk Wildlife Trust’s liability for death or personal injury arising from Suffolk Wildlife Trust’s own negligence or any other liability that cannot, as a matter of law, be excluded.

 You agree to indemnify Suffolk Wildlife Trust and keep Suffolk Wildlife Trust indemnified against any loss, damage, injury, cost or expense suffered by Suffolk Wildlife Trust as a result of your entry in the competition, including (but not limited to) any claim of infringement of intellectual property rights made by any third party.